 Under the Pregnancy Discrimination Act (PDA), an employer with 15 or more employees must provide reasonable accommodations for pregnant workers.
 While some pregnant workers experience little to no change in their ability to do their jobs, pregnancy is a major physical condition and pregnant employees are protected under the law.
 If your employer refuses to accommodate you, you could file a lawsuit for pregnancy discrimination.
-(To learn about your rights are as a victim of pregnancy discrimination, read this article.)

 United States federal law treats pregnancy similarly to a temporary disability, which is covered under the Americans with Disabilities Act (ADA).
 Pregnancy protections also extend to pregnancy-related conditions (such as preeclampsia, gestational diabetes, anemia, morning sickness, sciatica, leg swelling, depression, etc.) and to new mothers who have just given birth.